 All students (degree seeking and non-degree seeking) who are enrolled in the Summer Session program are charged a non-refundable $205.00 Summer Student Administrative Fee.

 Interest will accrue on your account at 12% per annum on all unpaid balances.

-Transcripts will not be released to any student who has an outstanding balance with Vermont Law School until the balance (and any applicable interest) is paid in full.
+Transcripts will not be released to any student who has an outstanding balance with Vermont Law and Graduate School until the balance (and any applicable interest) is paid in full.